codatio/codat-docs/docs/payables/payments.md

 Now that you have the credit note, offset its balance against outstanding bills.
 [Create a bill payment](/payables/payments#single-bill-payment) and include the credit note in the `links` array.

-In some accounting platforms, you can combine a credit note and a partial payment to pay off the full balance of a bill.
+In some accounting software, you can combine a credit note and a partial payment to pay off the full balance of a bill.

 <Tabs>